Vaishno Devi stampede: May add some technical solutions for Yatra to avoid future mishaps, says Union Minister Jitendra Singh | www.lokmattimes.com

 Vaishno Devi stampede: May add some technical solutions for Yatra to avoid future mishaps, says Union Minister Jitendra Singh

-Union Minister Jitendra Singh, who rushed to Katra in Jammu and Kashmir following the stampede at the Mata Vaishno Devi Shrine, in which 12 people were killed and at least 15 injured said they are looking to add some technical solutions to the pilgrimage to the hilltop temple to avoid mishaps in the future.
+Union Minister Jitendra Singh, who rushed to Katra in Jammu and Kashmir following a stampede at the Mata Vaishno Devi Shrine, in which 12 people were killed and at least 15 injured said the government is looking to add some technical solutions to the pilgrimage to the hilltop temple to avoid mishaps in the future.

-Union Minister Jitendra Singh, who rushed to Katra in Jammu and Kashmir following the stampede at the Mata Vaishno Devi Shrine, in which 12 people were killed and at least 15 injured said they are looking to add some technical solutions to the pilgrimage to the hilltop temple to avoid mishaps in the future.
+Union Minister Jitendra Singh, who rushed to Katra in Jammu and Kashmir following a stampede at the Mata Vaishno Devi Shrine, in which 12 people were killed and at least 15 injured said the government is looking to add some technical solutions to the pilgrimage to the hilltop temple to avoid mishaps in the future.

 "The condition of people who have been admitted are now stable.
 We may add some technical solutions for the yatra.
-Earlier people use to visit the shrine during festivals, nowadays youngsters want to visit shrine on first day of the year, " Singh told reporters after visiting the Shri Mata Vaishno Devi Narayana Superspeciality Hospital where those injured in the stampede have undergoing treatment.
+Earlier people use to visit the shrine during festivals, nowadays youngsters want to visit shrine on first day of the year, " Singh told reporters after visiting the Shri Mata Vaishno Devi Narayana Superspeciality Hospital where people injured in the stampede were undergoing treatment.

+Singh was accompanied by Director General of Jammu and Kashmir Police Dilbag Singh during his visit to the hospital where he enquired about the condition of those undergoing treatment.

+The Union Minister interacted with the injured pilgrims and was also briefed by the doctors.

 The Union Minister also said that Prime Minister Modi is monitoring the situation.